 Issues of baggage are not exclusive to fundamentalism.
 Most Christian traditions contain baggage of different sorts.
 Many evangelicals, Catholics, and others are well aware of it.
 On this blog, we discuss unloading the burden of the religious baggage that has been added to the message of Jesus, but we will also discuss that wonderful message itself.
 I invite you join us as we explore Jesus without baggage.

-One more thing, starting the journey from fundamentalism or conservative Christianity can be very frightening, as we have constantly been warned to avoid being deceived by ‘Satan’ or ‘false prophets’ and from leaning to our ‘own understanding’ (instead of the understanding of our teachers and our tradition).
+One more thing, starting the journey from fundamentalism or traditional evangelicalism can be very frightening, as we have constantly been warned to avoid being deceived by ‘Satan’ or ‘false prophets’ and from leaning to our ‘own understanding’ (instead of the understanding of our teachers and our tradition).